jahaltom/mtDNA-Pre-term-birth-association-/Exploratory Data Analysis/Continuous/README.md

 # ContinuousEDA.py
 - Takes in Metadata.Final.tsv and continuous columns.
 Standardize continuous variables with StandardScaler.

-- MainHap(Or SuperHap or SubHap) is one hot encoded and and 1st is not dropped.
+- Target MainHap(Or SuperHap or SubHap) is one hot encoded and and 1st is not dropped.

 - Compute and visualize correlation matrix for continuous variables (including haplogroup, PTB and GAGEBRTH).
 (See ContinuousCorrelationHeatmap.png in plots)